quickbrownfox/twitter-convowall/README.md

 Due to how Twitter search works, not all tweets are guaranteed to display.
 You probably _don't_ want to use this for anything mission-critical, like, for instance, monitoring a patient's vital signs, or for trading securites at your hedge fund based on Twitter sentiment.
+Though if you are doing that, missing a few Tweets is probably the least of your issues.

 # Author